 You may wonder why we need to insulate our hive when in nature they do not need insulation.
 Well, actually they do.
 Wild bees that survive in a harsh winter climate tend to live inside hollow tress with thick walls (insulation) protecting the bees from the harsh winter elements.

-If you need a bit more insulation you can place 2 straw bales next to the hive to insulate the bottom portion of the hive from wind chill.
-Another option for maximum insulation is to stack straw bales around your entire hive.
 Make sure that the entrance to the hive is opened all winter to allow the bees to come and go.
 During the winter the bees may need to leave the hive on warmer days to gather water, or to go on a cleansing flight.
 So after heavy snowfalls, check your hive entrance to make sure it is open for the bees.

 We consider winterizing the hive a crucial part of the bee guardian method.
 This simple and fun maneuver insures that our partnership and exchange with the bees continues into the next year.
 In the spring you may congratulate yourself for assisting the bees as you once again witness your environment come alive with the delightful hum of the honey bee.